This event has taken place

 Finish: The finish line will be clearly marked and you will be able to see the gantry from the top of the Long Walk – 1.5 km away!

-Post Finish: As you cross the finish line you will be marshalled into “funnels” where you will be asked to keep moving forward to receive your medal and water will be available, then make your way to the T-shirt Marquee to collect your finishers t-shirt.
+Post Finish: As you cross the finish line you will be marshalled into “funnels” where you will be asked to keep moving forward to receive your medal and water will be available.
 It is imperative that you do keep moving.
 You can then reunited with family and friends, get warm/dry kit on and reflect on what was a fantastic achievement!

 The course itself is undulating and passes through some of the most beautiful countryside.
 There are two drink stations out on the course and also one at the finish.
 Along the course you will pass the Royal Lodge which was the Queen Mother’s residence and is now home to Prince Andrew, the Royal School and then at around 5.5 km you will pass the Statue of Queen Elizabeth II erected in celebration of her Golden Jubilee.
 It is then almost all downhill to the finish as you sweep onto the top of the Long Walk with Windsor Castle as the back drop.